EmixamPP/linux-enable-ir-emitter/docs/manual-build.md

     ```

 2. You want to build the project using static libraries?\
-    This is recommanded to avoid breaking the tool after distro update, because they are directly included inside the generated executable.
+    This is recommended to avoid breaking the tool after distro update, because they are directly included inside the generated executable.
     We provide a CMake file to easily build all the dependencies.
 Nothing will be installed on your system:
     ```
     cd .github/workflows/deps